nrsyed/nrsyed.com/content/blog/pb-scraper.md

 <span id="forum_structure" />
 # Forum structure and SQL database schema

-Before we can design a scraper, we must first 1) understand how the website/forum is organized and 2) decide how to represent this structure in a SQL database, which is where we're going to store the information extracted from the scraper.
+Before we can design a scraper, we must first 1) understand how a forum is organized and 2) decide how to represent this structure in a SQL database, which is where we're going to store the information extracted by the scraper.

 <span id="forum_schema_img" />
 {{< figure